hurxx018/Udacity_Continuous_Control/Report.md

 Learning rates for the Actor and Critic are given by LR_ACTOR = 5e-4 and LR_CRITIC = 5e-4, respectively.

-Here are parameters of Ornstein–Uhlenbeck noise process: THETA = 0.01 and SIGMA = 0.005
+Here are parameters of Ornstein–Uhlenbeck noise process: THETA = 0.01, SIGMA = 0.005, DECAY_FACTOR_S = 0.999, and DECAY_FACTOR_S = 0.999

 ## Architectures for the Actor and the Critic
 The Actor network consists of an input layer, two hidden layers (FC1 and FC2), and one output layer.
-Fully connected layers are used with leakyReLU activation function with a negative slope of 0.2.
+The FC1 and FC2 layers include 256 and 512 nodes, respectively.
+They are used with leakyReLU activation function with a negative slope of 0.2.
 Batch normalization (BN1) is applied to the output of the layer FC1.
-The FC1 and FC2 layers include 256 and 512 nodes, respectively.
 The activation function of the output layer is hyperbolic-tangent that ensures the output values of the range from -1 to 1.

 ![Figure of Actor architecture](https://github.com/hurxx018/Udacity_Continuous_Control/blob/master/images/Actor.png)

-The Critic network includes an input layer, three hidden layers (FCS1, FC2, FC3), and one output layer.
-The input layer has 33 nodes for state space.
+The Critic network includes an input layer, three hidden layers (FCS1, FC2, FC3), and an output layer.
+The state space of 33 variables is converted  to a layer of 128 nodes with the relu activation. input layer has 33 nodes for state space that are activated by leaky relu with a negative slope of 0.2.
+The output of the input layer is concatenated with the action values, that is the

  Action space is concatenated to the output of the first hidden layer denoted by FCS1 with 128 nodes.
 The next two hidden layers have 128 and 64 nodes respectively.
 LeakyReLu was used as activation function with a negative slope of 0.2